He was a beloved farming legend. But for Reddit, his work ethic meant something else

 It appears @pettergra took the image from a U.S. Department of Agriculture campaign for soil health awareness.
 Brandt hosted the campaign's kickoff from his farm in Carroll, Ohio, in 2012; his photo was included in a blog post on the campaign two years later.

 It's unclear whether (and if so, where) Brandt uttered the "honest work" phrase, but those who know him say it fits.
-Social media users may apply it sarcastically, but Brandt actually did work hard and with honest — and he was humble about it all.
+Social media users may apply it sarcastically, but Brandt actually did work hard with honesty — and he was humble about it all.

 The real-life Brandt believed in a different kind of "honest work"